 While older studies find that minimum wage increases do not significantly affect productivity (e.g., Acemoglu and Pischke 2003; Grossberg and Sicilian 1999; Neumark and Wascher 2001), more recent studies present positive minimum wage effects on training and productivity.
 For instance, Hirsch et al. (2015) find that minimum wages enhance productivity through the introduction of tighter working schedules and increased investment in employee training.
 Similarly, Riley and Bondebene (2015) report that the UK minimum wage increased labour productivity through an increase in the total factor productivity - a finding consistent with the institutional model of the labour market.

-If firms fail to use any channel of adjustment in response to minimum wage increase, increased labour costs lead to reduced revenues and profits.
+If firms fail to use any channel of adjustment in response to minimum wage increase, increased labour costs lead to reduced profits.
 However, empirical evidence on the effect of minimum wages on profits is scarce.
 Draca, Machin and van Reenen (2011) found that firms largely absorbed the newly introduced National Minimum Wage in the United Kingdom (UK) through reduced profits.
 The profit effects on minimum wage legislation have implications for firm survival and exit.
-A negative impact of minimum wages on revenue and profit eventually increases the risk of firm exit (Luca and Luca, 2019).
+A negative impact of minimum wages on profit eventually increases the risk of firm exit (Luca and Luca, 2019).
+Firm exit was particularly pronounced for small scale firms when Germany introduced the national minimum wage (Dustmann et al. 2022)

 Empirical strategy

 To estimate the impact of the minimum wage hike on farms, we compare the evolution of key variables between our treatment and control firms.
-We closely follow Harasztsosi and Lindner (2019) to estimate the difference-in-differences framework in the form:
+We closely follow Machin, Manning, and Rahman (2003) and Harasztosi and Lindner (2019) to estimate time-varying impacts on various firm outcomes in the event-study design form in percentage changes:

 yit-yi2013yi2013= αt+βtFA+γXit+εit (1)

-Where yit is the outcome variable of interest for firm i at time t, FA is the fraction of affected workers and is contant for each firm for the entire period.
+where yit is the outcome variable of interest for firm i at time t, FA is the fraction of affected workers before the minimum wage increase (year 2011?, specify) and is contant for each firm for the entire period.
 And, X represents the firm-level controls (i.e. firm-size dummy variables , foreign ownership status, pre-policycapital-labour ratio) and εit is the error term.
 We also control for three-digit industry fixed effects.
 The dependent variable in Equation 1 is the percentage change in the outcome variable between 2013 (i.e. the last tax year before the minimum increase) and year t.
 The parameter β measures the impact of the minimum wage hike on the dependent variable.
 In this setup, time effects and firm characteristics vary flexibly over time (Harasztsosi and Lindner, 2019).

+The identification assumption for βt to be consistently estimated is firms with different values of FA follow a common trend.
+While we cannot test this assumption directly, we will show that firms with different FA values follow a common trend in the pre-policy periods in various outcome measures.

 Data and variables